Stable Matching Mechanisms are Not Obviously Strategy-Proof: Preliminaries

 Whereas strategy-proofness is a property of a given matching rule, obvious strategy-proofness is a property of a specific implementation, via a specific mechanism, of such a matching rule.
 A mechanism implements a matching rule by specifying, roughly speaking, an extensive-form game tree that implements the standard-form game associated (where strategies coincide with preference lists) with the matching rule, where each action at each node of the extensive-form game tree corresponds to some set of possible preference lists for the acting participant.
 We now formalize this definition.

-\begin{definition}[matching mechanism] A one-side-querying extensive-form) \emph{matching mechanism} for $M$ over $W$ consists of: \begin{enumerate} \item A rooted tree $T$. \item A map $X:L(T)\rightarrow\matchings$ from the leaves of $T$ to matchings between $M$ and $W$. \item A map $Q:V(T)\setminus L(T)\rightarrow M$, from internal nodes of $T$ to $M$. \item A map $A:E(T)\rightarrow 2^{\prefs(W)}$, from edges of $T$ to predicates over $\prefs(W)$, such that all of the following hold: \begin{itemize} \item Each such predicate must match at least one element in $\prefs(W)$. \item The predicates corresponding to edges outgoing from the same node are disjoint. \item The disjunction (i.e., set union) of all predicates corresponding to edges outgoing from a node $n$ equals the predicate corresponding to the last edge outgoing from a node labeled $Q(n)$ along the path from the root to $n$, or to the predicate matching all elements of $\prefs(W)$ if no such edge exists. \end{itemize} \end{enumerate} \end{definition}
+\begin{definition}[matching mechanism] A (one-side-querying extensive-form) \emph{matching mechanism} for $M$ over $W$ consists of: \begin{enumerate} \item A rooted tree $T$.
+The nodes/vertices of the tree are denoted by $V(T)$.
+The edges of the tree are denoted by $E(T)$ and are directed away from the root: if an edge $e$ is incident with a node $n$ but is not on the path from the root of the tree to $n$, then $e$ is outgoing from $n$.
+The leaves (nodes with no outgoing edges) of the tree are denoted by $L(T)\subset V(T)$. \item A map $X:L(T)\rightarrow\matchings$ from the leaves of $T$ to matchings between $M$ and $W$. \item A map $Q:V(T)\setminus L(T)\rightarrow M$, from internal nodes of $T$ to $M$. \item A map $A:E(T)\rightarrow 2^{\prefs(W)}$, from edges of $T$ to predicates over $\prefs(W)$, such that all of the following hold: \begin{itemize} \item Each such predicate must match at least one element in $\prefs(W)$. \item The predicates corresponding to edges outgoing from the same node are disjoint. \item The disjunction (i.e., set union) of all predicates corresponding to edges outgoing from a node $n$ equals the predicate corresponding to the last edge outgoing from a node labeled $Q(n)$ along the path from the root to $n$, or to the predicate matching all elements of $\prefs(W)$ if no such edge exists. \end{itemize} \end{enumerate} \end{definition}

 A preference profile $\bar{p}\in\prefs(W)^M$ is said to \emph{pass through} a node $n \in V(T)$ if, for each edge~$e$ along the path from the root of $T$ to $n$, it is the case that $p_{Q(n')}\in A(e)$, where $n'$ is the source node of $e$.
 That is, the nodes through which $\bar{p}$ passes are the nodes of the path that starts from the root of $T$ and follows, from each internal node $n'$ that it reaches, the unique outgoing edge whose predicate matches the preference list of $Q(n')$.